-3.5 Other-than-LPR Immigration and Emigration
+3.5 Temporary or Unlawfully Present Immigration and Emigration

-The term "other-than-LPR immigration" refers to persons entering the United States in a manner other than lawfully admitted for permanent residence.
-This population consists of three components:
+The term "temporary or unlawfully present immigration" refers to persons entering the United States in a manner other than lawfully admitted for permanent residence.
+The temporary or unlawfully present immigrant population consists of three components:

-- 1) Nonimmigrants: foreign nationals who enter the U.S. with authorization to stay for a temporary period of time and for a specific purpose, such as students and exchange visitors, temporary workers, and diplomats and other representatives. - 2) Never-authorized: those who are unauthorized on entry and were never previously legally authorized to be residing in the United States. - 3) Visa-overstayers: those who at one point had temporary legal authorization to be residing in the United States but have overstayed their visas.
+- 1) Nonimmigrants: those who entered the United States with authorization to stay for a temporary period of time and for a specific purpose, such as students and exchange visitors, temporary workers, and diplomats and other representatives. - 2) Never-authorized: those who entered the United States illegally and are unlawfully present in the country. - 3) Visa-overstayers: those who entered the United States with temporary legal authorization but have overstayed their visas.

-The stock of the other-than-LPR immigrant population is included in the starting year population level for the Trustees' projections, in accordance with the official policy of the Census Bureau to enumerate all persons residing in the U.S., as well as to provide a basis for estimating the total labor force in the United States and total births in the Social Security area.
+The stock of the temporary or unlawfully present immigrant population is included in the starting year population level for the Trustees' projections, in accordance with the official policy of the Census Bureau to enumerate all persons residing in the U.S., as well as to provide a basis for estimating the total labor force in the United States and total births in the Social Security area.

-During the 1990s, there was rapid growth in the size of the other-than-LPR immigrant population.
-In a joint project, the OIS and the Census Bureau examined the size of the unauthorized immigrant population between October 1988 and October 1992.
-In 1988 there were over 4 million unauthorized immigrants residing in the United States.
-Not counting those who would be subsequently legalized under the Immigration Reform and Control Act of 1986 (IRCA), it is estimated that there were 2.2 million unauthorized immigrants in the population as of October 1988.
-At the time of the 1990 Census, 2.6 million persons were estimated to be unauthorized population in 1990 was roughly 5.3 million.)
-Subsequent estimates suggest an increase to 3.4 million for October 1992 and approximately 5.0 million for October 1996.
-The rapid rise in the other-than-LPR immigrants combined with a decreased number leaving this status, due to the reduced stock of other-than-LPR immigrants that resulted from the IRCA.
+During the 1990s, there was rapid growth in the size of the temporary or unlawfully present immigrant population.
+In a joint project, the Office of Immigration Statistics (which has since been replaced by OHSS) and the Census Bureau examined the size of the unlawfully present immigrant population between October 1988 and October 1992.
+In October 1988, there were over 4 million unlawfully present immigrants residing in the United States.
+Excluding those who would be subsequently legalized under the Immigration Reform and Control Act of 1986 (IRCA), this estimate goes down to 2.2 million unlawfully present immigrants.
+At the time of the 1990 Census, 2.6 million persons were estimated to be unlawfully present, again excluding those who would subsequently be legalized under the IRCA.
+(The total unlawfully present population in 1990 was roughly 5.3 million.)
+Subsequent estimates suggest that this population increased to 3.4 million by October 1992 and to approximately 5.0 million by October 1996.
+The rapid rise in the temporary or unlawfully present immigrant population between 1990 and 1996 reflected the continued inflow of temporary or unlawfully present immigrants combined with a decreased number leaving this status, due to the reduced stock of temporary or unlawfully present immigrants that resulted from the IRCA.

-The 2000 Census gave evidence that other-than-LPR immigration since 1990 had been consistently underestimated.
-In producing intercensal estimates of the U.S. population between the 1990 and 2000 Census, the Census Bureau estimated the average level of annual net other-than-LPR immigration to be approximately 550,000.
-DHS estimated a total other-than-LPR stock of 9.9 million for the beginning of the year 2000.
-Based on DHS estimates, the total other-than-LPR stock was 11.7 million in 2005, then increased to 13.5 million in 2008, and then decreased to 12.5 million by 2013.
-Using DHS methods, the 2020 total other-than-LPR stock is estimated to be 13.6 million.
-For 2022, the stock is estimated to be around 14.1 million.
+The 2000 Census provided evidence that temporary or unlawfully present immigration since 1990 had been consistently underestimated.
+In producing intercensal estimates of the U.S. population between the 1990 and 2000 Census, the Census Bureau estimated the average level of annual net temporary or unlawfully present immigration to be approximately 550,000.
+DHS estimated a total temporary or unlawfully present stock of 9.9 million for the beginning of the year 2000.
+Based on DHS estimates, the total temporary or unlawfully present stock was 11.7 million in 2005, then increased to 13.5 million in 2008, and then decreased to 12.5 million by 2013.
+Using DHS methods, the 2020 total temporary or unlawfully present stock is estimated to be 13.4 million.
+For 2023, the stock is estimated to have increased to around 15.2 million.

-The other-than-LPR immigration model makes explicit estimates of the following categories:
+The temporary or unlawfully present immigration model makes explicit estimates of the following categories: